maxecoulter/BaRT-2/README.md

 # BaRTv2

-Authors: Max Coulter, Runxuan Zhang, John Brown
+Authors: Max Coulter, Runxuan Zhang, John Brown, Juan Carlos Entizne, Wenbin Guo

 These scripts were used for filtering the deep Iso-Seq data for construction of BaRTv2.0,  a barley cv.
 Barke reference transcriptome.
 Below is a brief description of how these scripts can be run.
 A detailed explanation of the methodology used in the scripts and the workflow is described in the BaRTv2.0 paper (Coulter et al., unpublished).